powwowath/pyMSpro/README.md

 ## Contact

-For any questions or further information, please contact me at [gerard.font@estudiants.urv.cat].
+For any questions or further information, please contact me at [gerard.font@estudiants.urv.cat] or [ath@athzone.com].

 ---